Getting Started with Conda at HPCC

 The other possible approach, which we highly recommend to all Conda users at HPCC to apply into their Conda settings, is to disable the automatic activation of the "base" environment after each new login session.
 This method does not require removing the "conda initialize" lines from the “.bashrc” file and won't stop the Conda from preparing the user's environment for any future interaction with Conda.
 Instead, it prevents the "base" environment from being activated automatically after each new SSH/Interactive session.

-To initialize the Conda environment upon login without automatically activating the "base" environment, you may follow the instructions below
+To initialize the Conda environment upon login without automatically activating the "base" environment, follow the instructions below

-1. After logging in to one of the HPCC login gateways, please deactivate the Conda base env
+1. After logging in to one of the HPCC login nodes, if you see the indicator mentioned above, please deactivate the Conda base env

 2. Then disable the "Automatic Active Base" feature in the Conda configuration